legobridge/book-recapper/README.md

        poetry run pre-commit install

-## Python Dev Stuff

-1. Dependency Management
-2. Pre-commit hooks
-3. Linting
-4. Testing

 ## Todos

-1. Parallelize API calls while being mindful of rate limits.
-2. PaLM seems to be pretty bad at following instructions, replace with GPT-3.5-turbo.
-3. Implement BM25.
-4. Allow user to select the correct chunk before summarizing.
+1. Allow user to select the correct chunk before summarizing.
-5. Divide chunks more sensibly (sentences, chapter breaks, etc.).
+2. Divide chunks more sensibly (sentences, chapter breaks, etc.).
+3. Parallelize API calls while being mindful of rate limits.
+4. PaLM seems to be pretty bad at following instructions and GPT-3.5-turbo seems to be much better.
+The API for the latter is paid and heavily rate-limited, however.
+Simply taking the final prompt text from this application and pasting it in ChatGPT gives a much better result.